 Over the last 12 months, Premier Investments's shares have ranged in value from as little as $17.8894 up to $29.35.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Premier Investments's is 1.0669.
-This would suggest that Premier Investments's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while Premier Investments's is 0.9151.
+This would suggest that Premier Investments's shares are less volatile than average (for this exchange).

 Premier Investments overview

 Premier Investments Limited operates various specialty retail fashion chains in Australia, New Zealand, Asia, and Europe.
 It operates through two segments, Retail and Investment.
 The company offers casual wear, women's wear, and non-apparel products.
 It has a portfolio of retail brands consisting of Just Jeans, Jay Jays, Jacqui E, Portmans, Dotti, Peter Alexander, and Smiggle.
 The company provides its products through retail stores, as well as through wholesale and online.
 In addition, it invests in securities.
 The company was incorporated in 1987 and is based in Melbourne, Australia.